-UFC fighter Jesse Ronson has been suspended for a failed drug test, USADA announced on Nov.
-18. Ronson tested positive for metandienone on July 22, four days before his win against Nicolas Dalby.
+UFC fighter Jesse Ronson was suspended for a failed drug test USADA announced on Nov.
+18, 2020.
+Ronson tested positive for metandienone on July 22, four days before his win against Nicolas Dalby.
 The win was overturned to a no contest following the failed drug test.

 Ronson’s 20-month suspension officially started on July 22.
 USADA granted the Canadian welterweight a four-month reduction for his “full and complete cooperation” with the organization.

 Canada’s Ronson, 34, broke the news in a Facebook post on Nov.
 17, 2021, and gave his thoughts on the suspension.
 In an exclusive interview with MMA Empire, he further explained his reaction, his opinions on what may have caused the failed drug test, and USADA’s investigation.